Flight review

-A flight review is a periodic evaluation of a pilot’s skills, typically conducted by a certified flight instructor.
-It is a licensing requirement in many countries and is intended to ensure continued proficiency and safety.
-The structure and requirements of flight reviews vary by country.
+A flight review is a study program and flight instructor examination of aviation piloting skills.
+Periodic flight reviews are a pilot licensing requirement mandated by the aviation authorities of many countries.
+These reviews take different forms in different countries.

 Flight reviews in the United States

 In the United States, flight reviews are required every two years, and thus were formerly called biennial flight reviews (BFRs).

 For holders of pilot certificates issued by the U.S. Federal Aviation Administration (FAA), a flight review is required of every active holder of a U.S. pilot certificate at least every two years.
 The flight review consists of at least 1 hour of ground instruction and 1 hour in-flight with a qualified flight instructor, although completion of any Phase of the FAA WINGS program also satisfies the requirement for a flight review.

 Federal Aviation Regulation (FAR) 61.56 specifies that the review must include: